 Once enough information has been added, the OT will calculate a tuning setup and display the derived spectral windows.
-Spectral scans are only allowed for sources observed with a single pointing and cannot use the TP Array or observe in full polarization.
+Spectral scans are only allowed for sources observed with a single pointing and cannot observe in full polarization.
+Starting from Cycle 10, TP Spectral Scans are also allowed.
 5.3.6 Rest Frequencies